Georgia-Tech-CS2340/cs2340-codestyle/guide.md

 # Python / `pylint`

 For Python, [Pylint](https://www.pylint.org/) is used, which is a static code analysis tool and linter for Python that ensures code is idiomatic and follows Python best practices such as [PEP-8](https://www.python.org/dev/peps/pep-0008/).
 It is also used to check code for errors and can help prevent difficult-to-find runtime bugs.
 In this class, **we have disabled certain pylint checks to make the checks less strict**.
-If desired, these checks can be re-enabled to check for all pylint categories (more details below).
-There are a few different ways of running pylint, each of which are detailed below.
+If desired, these checks can be re-enabled to check for all pylint categories (*see **Running with all checks enabled***).
+There are a few different ways of running pylint, each of which are detailed in the below sections.

+Documentation is available on the Python style `pylint` checks for:

+- [Pylint docs](http://pylint-messages.wikidot.com/all-codes) - each individual warning/error/refactor
+- [PEP-8 Style guide](https://www.python.org/dev/peps/pep-0008/) - Python best practices for code style

+In addition, there are some examples of compliant/noncompliant example code provided:

+- [`object.py` (non-compiliant)](https://github.com/jazevedo620/cs2340-codestyle/blob/master/flask/models/object.py) - example Flask `Resource` object with bad formatting
+- [`object_formatted` (compliant)](https://github.com/jazevedo620/cs2340-codestyle/blob/master/flask/models/object_formatted.py) - same as above, plus it passes all pylint checks

 ## Running `pylint` with Script *(Recommended)*